skendanavian/skendanavian-bio/README.md

 ### About Me

 <p>
- - I'm a full-stack developer with a preference towards front-end design and UI development.
+ - I'm a full-stack developer, always eager to learn new skills and technologies.
 </br>
 - I have a background as a professional musician.
 Like music, I love web development because it offers a great combination of creativity, logic, and problem solving.
 <br/>